Most photo apps end at the screen. 21Pix starts there.

 When you finish a roll, your photos disappear from your phone and start a small, deliberate journey through digital limbo, ink, paper, glue, postage, and finally, a few days later, your doormat.
 This is the whole story of what actually happens between the moment you press the shutter for the twenty-first time and the moment an envelope lands by your front door.

 The instant you take your twenty-first shot, the roll gets sealed.
 The photos are uploaded to our EU servers and locked.
 You can't see them.
-We can't see them either — at this stage they're just files queued for processing.
+We can't see them either at this stage — they're just files waiting to be processed.

 While you've been waiting, we've quietly built a cover sheet for your envelope.
 It's a single A6 print that summarises the roll: a tiled grid of thumbnails, your shipping name, your roll number, the date you finished it.
 Think of it as a contact sheet for the modern era.